tanav2202/starred/README.md

 - [wowthemesnet/mediumish-theme-jekyll](https://github.com/wowthemesnet/mediumish-theme-jekyll) - Jekyll Template - Mediumish
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [chec/commerce.js](https://github.com/chec/commerce.js) - Open source, JS eCommerce SDK for building headless, Jamstack applications.
 Build custom storefronts, carts, and checkouts in any frontend framework, platform, or device.
-Integrates with Stripe, Square, PayPal, Paymill and Razorpay with support for 135+ currencies.
+Integrates with Stripe, Squar
 - [tholman/elevator.js](https://github.com/tholman/elevator.js) - Finally, a "back to top" button that behaves like a real elevator.

 ## Jupyter Notebook